-I already raised 2 puppies before I witnessed this phenomena…or maybe I was somewhat oblivious raising and training Linus and Stetson (chalked it up as a regular potty accident)…or maybe I was more aware of what was going on (catching the potty accident before they happened).
+I already raised 2 puppies before I witnessed this phenomenon…or maybe I was somewhat oblivious raising and training Linus and Stetson (chalked it up as a regular potty accident)…or maybe I was more aware of what was going on (catching the potty accident before it happened).

 Why Does My Puppy Pee Outside Then Immediately Pee Inside The House?

-- Your puppy finishes eating breakfast and you think this is probably a good time to give him a chance to potty.
+- Your puppy finishes eating breakfast (we feed our puppies Wellness Core Puppy Formula) and you think this is probably a good time to give him a chance to potty.

 - You take him outside to his potty spot and voila!
 He pees, you praise.
 Everyone is happy.
 Until…

-- You step back in the house and immediately your puppy squats and another piddle underneath him.
+- You step back into the house and immediately your puppy squats and another piddles underneath him.
 What the heck!?!

 - Is this normal?
 Why did this happen?
 What can you do to correct this problem?